rotsix/dotfiles/README.md

 ## Introduction

-I've been managing my dot-files for a few years, and also always did everything I could to ease their management.
+I've been managing my dot-files for a few years, and so always did everything I could to ease their management.
 I finally started liking the way I manage them.

 My main goal is to set-up a new machine quickly, and with the least human-interaction.